timbray/topfew/README.md

 are 1-based.
 If not provided, the whole record is treated as a single field.

-`how-few?` is a number that says how many lines of output to produce.
+`n` is a number that says how many lines of output to produce.
 The default is 10.

 ## Example